 Psalms 18:35 Thou hast also given me the shield of thy salvation: and thy right hand hath holden me up, and thy gentleness hath made me great

-If we have risen with Messiah, then we are born-again or Baptized with the Holy Spirit.
-When we fully embrace this new life we can be taught the truth by or through his Spirit.
+If we have risen with Messiah, and we are born-again or Baptized with His Holy Spirit; we can then fully embrace this new life wherein we are taught the truth through His Spirit that resides within us.

 Yahshua (the Savior) does not sit in a place of honor, at Yahweh’s right hand.
 He is the right hand or power of Yahweh.
 He alone has the power to save and to condemn.